Customer 360 — What, Why & How? [2024]

 Today, organizations are accumulating exponentially larger volumes of customer data, and it often becomes fragmented, duplicated, inconsistent, incomplete, ungoverned and out-of-date as it travels throughout the organization.

-Factor that across the potentially thousands of customer records (and not to mention the scores of touchpoints with each customer) and it is easy to see why companies have trouble answering seemingly basic questions:
+Factor that across the potentially thousands of customer records (and not to mention the scores of touchpoints with each customer) and it’s easy to see why companies have trouble answering seemingly basic questions like:

 To answer these questions, organizations are increasingly turning to the notion of a Customer 360 to help comprehensively identify and understand their customers to increase revenue, reduce costs, identify inefficiencies and improve the customer experience.